Gamergenic1/MaxQ/README.md

 Simulation of a solar system celestial body or space vehicle based on real or synthesized data can be set up in just minutes.

-For more information, see [Adding Third-Party Libraries to Unreal Engine : NASA's SPICE Toolkit] (https://gamedevtricks.com/tags/third-party-libs-series/) on [gamedevtricks.com](https://gamedevtricks.com/).
+For more information, see <https://gamedevtricks.com/tags/third-party-libs-series/>.